flipcoder/midimech/README.md

 - Diagonal split, which fits great even on the LinnStrument 128
 - Transposing and Octave shifting
 - LaunchPad X support (more devices coming in the future)
-- And it's great for playing piano runs ;)
+- Great for playing fast arpeggios and piano runs ;)

 **Please read the instructions and important notes before usage.
 Have fun!**